National League (English football): Media coverage

-The National League's first major TV coverage was available on Setanta Sports.
-The channel showed 79 matches each season.
+The National League's first major TV coverage began in 2006 when Setanta SportsThe channel showed 79 matches each season.
 It also showed the Conference League Cup.
-The FA Trophy Final was also shown on Setanta Sports (after being shown on Sky Sports until 2008).
-The channel's British operations went under in June 2009.
+Prior to this, games from the league had occasionally be shown since 2001 on Sky Sports.
+Setanta's coverage continued until its British operations went under in June 2009.

 On 19 August 2010, Premier Sports announced that it had bought the live and exclusive UK television rights to thirty matches per season from the Conference Premier for a total of three seasons.
 The thirty matches selected for broadcast included all five Conference Premier matches culminating in the Promotion Final itself.
 The deal with the then-Football Conference was a revenue sharing arrangement whereby clubs received 50% of revenue from subscriptions, on top of the normal rights fee paid by the broadcaster, once the costs of production were met.
 The Conference also earned 50% from all internet revenue associated with the deal and allowed them to retain advertising rights allied to those adverts shown with their matches.
 During the 2010–11 season, Premier Sports failed to attract enough viewers to its Conference football broadcasts to share any revenue with the clubs beyond the £5,000 broadcast fee paid to home clubs and £1,000 to away clubs.

-BT Sport are now one of the television broadcast partners and commenced a contract in 2013–14 to cover again up to 30 National league matches including the end of season semi finals and the Promotion Final.
+BT Sport commenced a contract in 2013–14 to cover again up to 30 National league matches including the end of season semi finals and the Promotion Final.
 The deal worth £300,000, sees the fee to each home clubs as £7,000 and the away club £1,000.
 The National League also launched its own channel called NLTV, which focuses on all 68 member clubs across the three divisions.